vmchale/command-line-tweeter/README.md

 ### Completions

-The directory `bash/` has a `mkCompletions` script to allow command completions for your convenice.
+The directory `bash/` has a `mkCompletions` script to allow command completions for your convenience.

 ## Library